BahrainOfficial Name: Kingdom of Bahrain

 There are no treaties in force between Bahrain and the United States dealing with international parental child abduction and custody cases.
 Child custody decrees issued in a U.S. court may be ignored by Bahraini courts, and may be unenforceable in Bahrain.
 Bahraini family law is different from U.S. family law.
 U.S. citizens who are divorced from or in the process of getting a divorce from a Bahraini citizen should seek legal counsel and ascertain their rights in Bahrain before visiting Bahrain, especially with their children.
 Please see the Department of State flyer on Bahrain for additional information.

 LGBT ISSUES: While the law does not criminalize consensual same-sex sexual activity between consenting persons who are at least 21 years of age, lesbian, gay, bisexual, and transgender (LGBT) activities are not socially accepted.
-LGBT travelers should read the State Department’s LGBT Travel Information page.
+For more detailed information about LGBT rights in Bahrain you may review the State Department’s annual Country Reports on Human Rights Practices.
+For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our LGBT Travel Information page.

 ACCESSIBILITY: While in Bahrain, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
 Outside of a few of the more expensive hotels in the capital, individuals with disabilities will find almost no accessible accommodations.
 Similarly there are very few accessible restaurants, shops, or historical sites.
 Transportation is not accessible, and sidewalks and crosswalks, even in the main cities, are not accessible.
 Handicap accessible toilets and bathrooms, even in major hospitals, are generally not available.
 New public buildings in the central municipality must include facilities for persons with disabilities.
 The law does not mandate access to nonresidential buildings for persons with disabilities.